Skip to main content

 Peer support

 We attend and support peer support groups, with LIGHT, which gives you the opportunity to meet other parents and babies, share stories and support each other through your recovery.
-LIGHT offer a range of support so if a group setting isn’t for you, they can still help.
+LIGHT offers a range of support so if a group setting isn’t for you, they can still help.

 Access to a team of specialists